 Impact: Delivering for young people and employers

-- 73% of students said they are now more likely to consider a career in logistics as a result of attending a workshop.
+- 62% of students are more likely to consider a career in logistics

 It’s also a great way for employers to engage with the workforce of tomorrow and develop the skills of their staff: